LaureneJacquot/public_laurene_aftools/README.md

 # Oxford Bioinformatics Tools

-Tools developed in my first year of master's at PSL, during my internship at the University of Oxford.
+Tools made in my first year of master's at PSL, during my internship at the University of Oxford.

 ## InterPro Batch Analyzer